fbpx

 The VA should supposedly consider vets for TDIU when they are looking at service-connected claims that are pretty severe for their disorder.
 However, veterans can also file the TDIU VA form 21-8940 to get that started.

-If you’re a disabled veteran who had your service-connected claim denied or lowballed, don’t give up.
-The VA disability rating for panic disorder and any mental health disorder can be complicated, but our team of experts is here to help.
-We have years of experience fighting for the benefits that our veterans deserve, and we won’t stop until we get you the compensation you rightly.
-If you have an active decision you want to appeal, press the button below.
+If you’re a veteran experiencing panic attacks who had your service-connected claim denied or lowballed, don’t give up.
+The VA disability rating for panic disorder and any mental health condition can be complicated, but our team of experts is here to help.
+We have years of experience fighting for the benefits that our veterans deserve, and we won’t stop until we obtain your rightful compensation.
+If you have an active decision you want to appeal, contact us for a free evaluation.

 Written by